-With all the work going on lots of lovely discoveries made which prove that the area is enhancing the environment which in the future will provide valuable learning opportunities.
+With all the work going on, lots of lovely discoveries were made which prove that the area is enhancing the environment.
+In the future, this will provide valuable learning opportunities.

 We put a plea out on the PTA Facebook page, to which we had an amazing response and some topsoil was donated, sadly it was not enough.